febaut/febaut/README.md

 # NLP, Linguistics, Data Science, and Programming Projects

-Welcome.
 This repository contains a diverse collection of projects in the fields of Natural Language Processing (NLP), Linguistics, Data Science, Programming, and more.
 This repository is a showcase of various projects and code examples that cover a wide range of topics and interests.
 Whether you're a seasoned developer, a linguist, a data scientist, or just a curious learner, I hope you find something interesting here.

 ## Table of Contents